 Diet is one of the simplest ways to support joint health and that is by keeping your dog in a fit, lean condition.
 Carrying excess bodyweight places extra strain on the entire body and particularly on the joints.
 Get into the habit of (ideally!) weekly weigh-ins to monitor your dog’s weight and also body condition score regularly as weight can creep on slowly!
 Measure, monitor and manage your dog’s food intake also, and balance it carefully with exercise done AND additional treats if used, to ensure a consistent weight rather than weight gain!

 You might also be interested in looking at specific ingredients in your dog’s diet to support joint health.
-Omega 3 fatty acids appear to be useful at managing inflammatory conditions such as arthritis in dogs (Roush et al., 2010) and diets rich in ingredients such as salmon (for example Field and Trial Salmon and Rice) can provide additional dietary omega three fatty acids.
-You might also consider the use of ingredients such as glucosamine and chondroitin that may support joint health and integrity (these are included as standard in the Field and Trial Sensitive range, Large Bite and Light and Senior).
-We also include the supplement “Joint Aid for Dogs” in our Turkey and Rice and Maintenance Plus diets, that may also help to support healthy joints.
+Omega 3 fatty acids appear to be useful at managing inflammatory conditions such as arthritis in dogs (Roush et al., 2010) and diets rich in ingredients such as salmon (for example Field & Trial Salmon & Rice) can provide additional dietary omega three fatty acids.
+You might also consider the use of ingredients such as glucosamine and chondroitin that may support joint health and integrity (these are included as standard in the Field & Trial Sensitive range and Light & Senior).
+We also include the supplement “Joint Aid for Dogs” in our Turkey & Rice and Maintenance Plus diets, that may also help to support healthy joints.

 Thinking about lifetime joint health even in young puppies is also important.
 As a puppy grows, their skeletal system is sensitive to impacts and injury.
 Until a puppy has finalised growing (which in large breeds can take up to two years!) it makes sense to be careful with exercise (amount, intensity and duration), jumping into or on and off surfaces, weight gain and even everyday obstacles such as stairs, to limit impacts on joints that could be problematic later in life.
 For example, agility dogs are not allowed to compete under Kennel Club regulations until at least 18 months of age, to minimise risks to their ongoing development and health.